airpair/authoring-guide/post.md

 ## 3. Submission guidelines

+*Last updated Aug 8, 2015*

-When you start feeling your post is appraching good enough to be seen by others, it's time to familiarize and incorporate the guidelines of this section into your post.
+When you start feeling your post is starting to look good enough to be seen by others, it's time to familiarize and incorporate the guidelines of this section into your post.
 It's rare for folks to deeply review posts more than once.
-To get the most creative input, avoid reviewers having to point out things covered here.
+To get the most creative input, avoid reviewers having to point out things already covered here.

 ### 3.1 Long form posts & topics